-This manual accommodates both the novice and the experienced ApopTag® user.
+This manual accommodates both the novice and the experienced ApopTag[®] user.
 These protocols are presented in a streamlined manner.
 However, users are directed to sections which provide supplemental information by notations in the protocol.
-The protocols for all ApopTag® Kits are included in this manual to show the researcher all of the options available for experimental design.

 The novice user is advised to read the Introduction, especially the section on sample fixation.
 Before beginning the protocol, reading the assigned TECH NOTES is recommended.
 Directions for preparing some of the required reagents can be found in Sec.
 IV.
 Appendix.
-Should additional questions arise, assistance is available from Millipore® Technical Service at (800) 437-7500 or at techserv@Millipore.com.
+Should additional questions arise, assistance is available from Chemicon Technical Service at (800) 437-7500 or at techserv@chemicon.com.